 (-) Innisfree is not all-natural as claimed!
 It is clearly seen from the ingredient list that it contains certain synthetic preservatives like Phenoxyethanol, Disodium EDTA, artificial fragrances and some Innisfree Products do contain Alcohol.
 BUT, if you compare with some herbal brands that claim to have aloe vera extract in it and in actual have .001 percentages in it (Biotique?), then Innisfree is much much better as most of the key natural ingredients amounts to the major components of the product.
 For example, Innisfree Green Tea Seed Serum contains 75.9% of Green Tea Extract and Innisfree Black Green Tea Mask has 55% of Black Green Tea, which I think is not bad.
 Also, my views on everything Natural has changed over the years, so I am completely fine with safe chemicals in skincare products.
 Innisfree Products may not be 100% Natural but are free from parabens and other toxic chemicals.

 (-) Most Innisfree Products contain synthetic fragrances added.
 They are heavily scented, some of which are overpowering that it might be a problem for sensitive and breakout-prone skin types.

-(+) The packaging of all Innisfree Products are very attractive and eye candy.
+(+) The packaging of all Innisfree Products is very attractive and eye candy.
 The color-coding of each range is an added advantage.
 All products from the Green Tea Range are Green, the Volcanic Range are Brown, the Pomegranate range are red, and so on.

 (-) But, most of their creams come in a tub form which might be unhygienic to dip your fingers for each use, unless you use a spatula.
 They don’t usually come with a spatula.

 (+) Price point.
 It’s not that bad actually.
 Innisfree is surely not a budget-friendly brand but is definitely within reach.
 All Korean brands I’ve come across are priced in the same range, at least here in India, so it’s not a surprise for me, and most products last at least 2 to 4 months easily.